 If you have solar, you are still connected

 Texas remains an early market for solar energy.
-Those who did not install batteries into their solar It is a misconception that renewable energy failed due to the low temperatures.
+It is a misconception that renewable energy failed due to the low temperatures.
 Both solar and wind systems can function in freezing temperatures.
 Generators and other fossil fuels are actually the first to be affected in cold weather.
 In 2011, Texas faced similar outages, urging the state to adopt cleaner energy practices.Overall, renewable energy sources, such as wind and solar, did partially fail during the Texas snowstorm, but they only contributed to a small portion of the failure.
 According to the Electric Reliability Council of Texas (ERCOT), Solar contributed to 2%, wind to 23%, while natural gas, coal and nuclear contributed 75%.
 Renewable energy sources still were able to provide about 25% of the state’s energy, and actually outperformed energy expectations this past weekend.
 Homeowners with batteries were better prepared for the outage.
 Batteries store excess energy for later use.
 During a blackout, grid-tied systems will lose power, unless you have batteries.

 Batteries keep your electricity going and your bills low